gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 const R_states = [string(x) * "%" for x in [0:1:100;]]
 ```

- Then we add the nodes.
+ We then add the nodes.
 The chance and decision nodes are identified by their names.
 When declaring the nodes, they are also given information sets and states.
 Notice that nodes $R0$ and $H$ are root nodes, meaning that their information sets are empty.
 In Decision Programming, we add the chance and decision nodes in the follwoing way.
  ```julia
 add_node!(diagram, ChanceNode("R0", [], R_states))
 add_node!(diagram, ChanceNode("R1", ["R0", "H", "T1"], R_states))